saptaktakalkar/pluribus-ansible/docs/module_docs/pn_l2_ztp.md

         # pn_stp: False                         # Specify True if you want to enable STP at the end.
 Default: False.

       register: ztp_l2_out                      # Variable to hold/register output of the above tasks.
-      until:  ztp_l2_out.failed != true         # If error pops up it will retry the code.
-      retries: 3                                # This is the retries count.
-      delay: 3
-      ignore_errors: yes                        # Flag to indicate if we should ignore errors if any.

     - debug:
         var: ztp_l2_out.stdout_lines            # Print stdout_lines of register variable.

-    - pause:
-        seconds: 2                              # Pause playbook execution for specified amount of time.

 ```